Kiran-Mistry/e2e-automation-frameworks/README.md

 # Cypress

-To run the tests - `npx wdio wdio.conf.js`
+To run the tests - `npx cypress open`